 Nareit commissioned EY to estimate the current economic contribution of all U.S. REITs (including public listed, public non-listed, and private REITs) in the United States.
 Today, REITs in the United States own approximately $3 trillion of gross real estate assets and public listed equity REIT portfolios included more than 500,000 properties at year-end 2017.

-- The total economic contribution of U.S. REITs in 2016, the most recent year of complete information, was an estimated 2 million full-time equivalent (FTE) jobs and $118.6 billion of labor income.
+- The total economic contribution of U.S. REITs in 2017, the most recent year of complete information, was an estimated 2.3 million full-time equivalent (FTE) jobs and $140.4 billion of labor income.
 The total economic contribution, or "footprint," of REITs consists of the direct operations of REITs and related businesses in the United States, as well as the impacts from dividend and interest payments by REITs and REIT property improvement and construction investments.

 - The U.S. economic contribution of REITs extends beyond the direct operations of REITs and includes the indirect contributions of their suppliers and the induced contributions of businesses supported by the spending of REIT employees, bondholders and shareholders.

 The figure below summarizes the direct, indirect and induced REIT contributions to U.S. employment activity.

 - REIT operations supported 866,000 FTE jobs and $53.0 billion in labor income.

 - Capital expenditures and new construction support 1,008,000 FTE jobs and $62.1 billion in labor income.